pnp/sp-dev-fx-webparts/samples/react-rss-reader/README.md

 A RSS Reader original based [on work by Olivier Carpentier](https://github.com/OlivierCC/spfx-40-fantastics/tree/master/src/webparts/rssReader), part of the [SPFx Fantastic 40 Web Parts](https://github.com/OlivierCC/spfx-40-fantastics)

-This RSS Reader utilizes SharePoint Framework v1.11.0 with no dependency on jQuery or a RSS Feed library.
+This RSS Reader utilizes SharePoint Framework v1.18.2 with no dependency on jQuery or a RSS Feed library.
 This project does utilize [
 @pnp/spfx-property-controls](https://sharepoint.github.io/sp-dev-fx-property-controls/), and Moment React for date manipulation.
-Handlebar template option derived from React Search Refiners ([PnP Modern Search](https://microsoft-search.github.io/pnp-modern-search/)) .
-Use NodeJS version 10 to compile or rebuild the SPFx solution.
+Handlebar template option derived from React Search Refiners ([PnP Modern Search](https://microsoft-search.github.io/pnp-modern-search/)).
+Use NodeJS version 18 (validated using v18.17.1) to compile or rebuild the SPFx solution.

 Main features include: